Riddle in a Paradox by Rhonda Bronte Brown

 Defeated, Death returns to the abyss.

-Light dispells darkness.
+Light dispels darkness.

-Love’s glow sparkes hope.
+Love’s glow sparks hope.

 Life embraces the soul.